sparktacusdemo/airflow_pipeline_for_machinelearning/README.md

-# Airflow pipeline for machinelearnig
+# Airflow pipeline for machinelearning
 how to build a efficient a big data pipeline for machine learning projects: Airflow, aws s3, Spark, aws Redshift, Jupyter/Spark ML